UniKnow/AgileDev/tutorials/rest/src/site/markdown/best-practices-rest-api.md

 Implement clients and servers such that they do not fail when they do not find expected custom headers.

+### Use Rate limiting to prevent abuse

+To prevent abuse, it is standard practice to add some sort of rate limiting to an API.
+RFC 6585 introduced a HTTP status code `429` Too Many Requests to accommodate this.

+However, it can be very useful to notify the consumer of their limits before they actually hit it.
+This is an area that currently lacks standards but has a number of popular conventions using HTTP response headers.

+At a minimum, include the following headers (using Twitter's naming conventions as headers typically don't have mid-word capitalization):

+    X-Rate-Limit-Limit - The number of allowed requests in the current period X-Rate-Limit-Remaining - The number of remaining requests in the current period X-Rate-Limit-Reset - The number of seconds left in the current period

 ## Media types

 To identify the form of data that is communicated within a request or response message body, the `Content-Type` header value references a media type.